-You have a choice of enhanced glazing options, but to give you a baseline, the majority of our timber windows and doors are priced with either 22mm or 18mm double-glazed units.
+You have a choice of glazing options depending on product type.
+Individual product types can accommodate different types of glazing, for example sliding patio doors are deep enough to accommodate triple glazing, where as standard sliding sash windows only can accommodate double glazing.
+The majority of our timber windows and doors come with either 22mm or 18mm double glazed units.
 Our 22mm double glazing units consist of 4mm glass on the outside, 16mm space filled with Argon gas to prevent heat transfer and 4mm glass on the inside (4/16Ar/4), offering excellent U-Values with soft coat low emission (low-e) Argon filled units and a centre pane U-Value of 1.1 W/m²K.
 Our 18mm glazing units consist of 4mm glass on the outside, 10mm space filled with Argon and 4mm glass on the inside (4/10Ar/4) and a centre pane U-Value of 1.4 W/m²K.

 Triple glazing is the ideal choice for large glazing areas as it allows maximum glazing sizes with minimum heat loss.
-The improved sound installation of triple glazed units can also increase the acoustic performance of a window.
+The improved sound installation of triple glazed units can also increase the acoustic performance.

 Sometimes toughened glass is required to comply with building regulations.
 Toughened glass is up to five times as strong as ordinary glass which means that it has to be hit much harder in order to break, and if it does break then it will break into lots of small pieces which are much less dangerous.